jasper-zanjani/notes/docs/Intelligence.md

 - Warring States period works on statecraft, e.g. Han Feizi

 Sunzi’s Five Types of Spy

-1. **Local Spy**
-	Knowledgeable spies living outside their native habitat, including emigrants, travelers and exiles (e.g. defectors)
+1. **Local Spy**: Knowledgeable spies living outside their native habitat, including emigrants, travelers and exiles (e.g. defectors)
-2. **Internal spy**
+2. **Internal spy**: Officials
-	Officials
-3. **Turned spy**
-	Double agent
+3. **Turned spy**: Double agent
-4. **Living spy**
-	Talented people dispatched abroad to observe and then report back
+4. **Living spy**: Talented people dispatched abroad to observe and then report back
-5. **Dead spy**
-	Spies deliberately sent on suicide missions without their knowledge.
+5. **Dead spy**: Spies deliberately sent on suicide missions without their knowledge.
 Enemy agents could also be deceived and provided with false information, causing them to be executed when they report false information to their masters.

 ### Subversion